If you’re not sleeping well, you’re not alone—the major hormonal changes involved in menopause can indeed wreak havoc on sleep.

 Some of the most common problems reported by perimenopausal and postmenopausal women include:

-- Hot flashes.
-Lasting from 30 seconds to five minutes, hot flashes affect 75% to 85% of women for around seven years on average, both before and after menopause.
-Why is it a sleep issue?
-At night, the increase in body temperature and blood flow to the face wakes you up, and because it also boosts your adrenaline, it can be hard to fall back asleep.
+- Why is it a sleep issue?
+At night, the increase in body temperature and blood flow to the face wakes you up, often in a full body sweat leaving you damp and sometimes cold as a result.
+And, because it also boosts your adrenaline, it can be hard to fall back asleep.
 When hot flashes occur at night, they’re also known as night sweats.

-- Insomnia.
-This is when you have difficulty falling or staying asleep more than three nights a week.
+- Insomnia: This is when you have difficulty falling or staying asleep more than three nights a week.
 As many as 61 percent of postmenopausal women report symptoms of insomnia.

-- Sleep-disordered breathing.
-Snoring can get worse during this time.
+- Sleep-disordered breathing: Snoring can get worse during this time.
 In addition, your risk of obstructive sleep apnea, which causes your breathing to stop temporarily, increases.

-- Mood disorders.
-Poor sleep is often associated with depression and anxiety, which can in turn worsen sleep issues.
+- Mood disorders: Poor sleep is often associated with depression and anxiety, which can in turn worsen sleep issues.

 Root causes and factors